The Path of Meditation Level Two

 Charts and Diagrams

-In the “How to Take This Course” unit, you will see the Course Flow Diagram.
+In the “How to Follow This Home Practice Support Program” unit, you will see the Course Flow Diagram.
 It’s designed to be a road map to help you navigate this specific course.
 This diagram visually illustrates the flow of the course, which units are best studied sequentially and which ones simultaneously.
 Sounds confusing, we know, but don’t sweat it, all will be clarified in the Before You Begin section.

-Again, welcome to the Path of Meditation Level II!
+Again, welcome to the Path of Meditation Level Two!

 |Before you begin|